 Author: Office of Financial Aid

-- to inform students of the student financial aid process, deadlines, and resources.
+- to inform students of the student financial aid process, deadlines, policies, and resources.

 A guest of Grinnell College is defined as any non-Grinnell College student visitor who stays on campus overnight or attends a college event not open to the public.
 Members of the campus community who sponsor guests must accept full responsibility for their behavior.
 All guests (regardless of age) must be escorted by a currently-enrolled Grinnell College student at all times.
 A student may host up to four guests at one time.
 Guests may not stay overnight more than eight nights per semester, unless approved by a Student Affairs dean.
 Students who wish to have guests stay in college-owned housing must check with their roommates for approval.
 Students must register their guests with the Department of Campus Safety.

 Grinnell students who have not yet departed for their study abroad experience, or who have returned from their study abroad experience are considered not enrolled on our home campus and are not permitted to reside on campus.